Frequently Asked Questions

 The U6 and U7 teams(Micro Soccer Program) will have a reduced pricing structure as they will not have the same commitments as the older teams, such as out of town tournaments etc.

-FSCs policy for issuing refunds is as follows:
+FSCs policy for issuing refunds is currently under review.

 Yes, all players are required to wear shin guards during practice and games.
 Although not required by a rule, cleats are highly recommended as the shoe of choice unless the ground is extremely hard.
 In that case, running shoes or turf shoes are often easier on the feet.
 A water bottle is also highly recommended.